 How to use coconut bacon?

-Coconut bacon is heaven anywhere you'd use regular bacon: on salads, soups, baked potatoes, roasted vegetables, grain bowls, veggie breakfast bowls, polenta, pasta, or avocado toast, among others.
-Tomorrow I'll share a favorite salad that I've been putting it on!
+Coconut bacon is heaven anywhere you'd use regular bacon: on salads, soups, baked potatoes, roasted vegetables, grain bowls, veggie breakfast bowls, polenta, pasta, pizza, or avocado toast, among others.

 Do you make or eat coconut bacon?
 How do you like to use it?